sagemath/trac_to_gh/Issue 4892.md

 # Issue 4892: Changing precision of a Complex can convert it to a real

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4892

 Original creator: cremona